-(a) "Acceptable Bank" means any United States commercial bank(s) or financial institution(s) or a United States branch of a foreign commercial bank(s) or financial institution(s) having a long-term unsecured senior debt rating of at least A2 or better by Moody's and A or better by S&P.

-(b) "Action" means any action, claim, complaint, grievance, summons, suit, litigation, arbitration, mediation, proceeding (including any civil, criminal, administrative, investigative or appellate proceeding), prosecution, contest, hearing, inquiry, inquest, audit, examination or investigation by or before any Governmental Body.

-(c) "Affiliate" means, with respect to any Person, any other Person that, directly or indirectly through one or more intermediaries, controls, or is controlled by, or is under common control with, such Person, and the term "control" (including the terms "controlled by" and "under common control with") means (i) the possession, directly or indirectly, of the power to direct or cause the direction of the management and policies of such Person, whether through ownership of voting securities, by Contract or otherwise or (ii) an officer, director, or any Person that has the power, directly or indirectly, to more than fifty percent (50%) of the securities having ordinary voting power for the election of directors (or persons performing similar functions) of such Person.
+- (a) "Acceptable Bank" means any United States commercial bank(s) or financial institution(s) or a United States branch of a foreign commercial bank(s) or financial institution(s) having a long-term unsecured senior debt rating of at least A2 or better by Moody's and A or better by S&P. - (b) "Action" means any action, claim, complaint, grievance, summons, suit, litigation, arbitration, mediation, proceeding (including any civil, criminal, administrative, investigative or appellate proceeding), prosecution, contest, hearing, inquiry, inquest, audit, examination or investigation by or before any Governmental Body. - (c) "Affiliate" means, with respect to any Person, any other Person that, directly or indirectly through one or more intermediaries, controlls, or is controlled by, or is under common control with, such Person, and the term "control" (including the terms "controlled by" and "under common control with") means (i) the possession,

-- (d) "Agreed Amount" shall have the meaning set forth in Section 9.5(a)(ii) - (e) "Agreement" shall have the meaning set forth in the preamble. - (f) "Agreement Date" shall have the meaning set forth in the preamble. - (g) "Allocation Schedule" shall have the meaning set forth in Section 8.2.

-(h) "Ancillary Documents" means any certificate, agreement, document or other instrument (other than this Agreement) to be executed and delivered by a Party in connection with the consummation of the transactions contemplated this Agreement.

-- (i) "Asset Allocation" shall have the meaning set forth in Section 8.2 - (j) "Assigned Contracts" shall have the meaning set forth in Section 1.1(d). - (k) "Assumed Liabilities" shall have the meaning set forth in Section 1.3.

-(1) "Benefit Plan" means (i) all "employee benefit plans" (including, without limitation, as defined in Section 3(3) of ERISA), including all employee benefit plans which are "pension plans" (including, without limitation, as defined in Section 3(2) of ERISA) and any other employee benefit arrangements or payroll practices (including severance pay, vacation pay, company awards, salary continuation for disability, sick leave, death benefit, hospitalization, welfare benefit, group or individual health, dental, medical, life, insurance, fringe benefit, deferred compensation, profit sharing, retirement, retiree medical, supplemental retirement, bonus or other incentive compensation, stock purchase, equity-based, stock option, stock appreciation rights, restricted stock and phantom stock arrangements (whether written or unwritten), in each case, maintained, contributed to, or required to be contributed to by Seller Parent or any ERISA Affiliate for the benefit of any current or former Employee or under which Seller Parent or any ERISA Affiliate has any liability with respect to any Employee.

-- (m) "Bill of Sale" shall have the meaning set forth in Section 3.5(d). - (n) "Business" means the maintenance of the Site and the Purchased Assets by Seller.
+- (d) "Agreed Amount" shall have the meaning set forth in Section 9.5(a)(ii) - (e) "Agreement" shall have the meaning set forth in the preamble. - (f) "Agreement Date" shall have the meaning set forth in the preamble. - (g) "Allocation Schedule" shall have the meaning set forth in Section 8.2. - (h) "Ancillary Documents" means any certificate, agreement, document or other instrument (other than this Agreement) to be executed and delivered by a Party in connection with the consummation of the transactions contemplated this Agreement. - (i) "Asset Allocation" shall have the meaning set forth in Section 8.2 - (j) "Assigned Contracts" shall have the meaning set forth in Section 1.1(d). - (k) "Assumed Liabilities" shall have the meaning set forth in Section 1.3. - (l) "Benefit Plan" means (i) all "employee benefit plans" (including, without limitation, as defined in Section 3(3) of ERISA), including all employee benefit plans which are "pension plans" (including, without limitation, as defined in Section 3(2) of ERISA) and any other employee benefit arrangements or payroll practices (including severance pay, vacation pay, company awards, salary continuation for disability, sick leave, death benefit, hospitalization, welfare benefit, group or individual health, dental, medical, life, insurance, fringe benefit, deferred compensation, profit sharing, retirement, retiree medical, supplemental retirement, bonus or other incentive compensation, stock purchase, equity-based, stock option, stock appreciation rights, restricted stock and phantom stock arrangements or policies) and (ii) all other employment, termination, bonus, severance, change in control, collective bargaining or other similar plans, programs, contracts, or arrangements (whether written or unwritten), in each case, maintained, contributed to, or required to be contributed to by Seller Parent or any ERISA Affiliate for the benefit of any current or former Employee or under which Seller Parent or any ERISA Affiliate has any liability with respect to any Employee. - (m) "Bill of Sale" shall have the meaning set forth in Section 3.5(d). - (n) "Business" means the maintenance of the Site and the Purchased Assets by Seller.